 The Cathedral itself could well occupy a few hours of your time, depending on how much you like cathedrals.
 It is certainly one of the most intricately designed buildings in Spain and does warrant some attention.

 You are now in the heart of the old town of Santiago de Compostela.

-From the bus station, which is a little to the east of the city, take the road immediately a head of you and follow the road for approximately 500m until you see some steps descending on your right.
+From the bus station, which is a little to the east of the city, take the road immediately ahead of you and follow the road for approximately 500m until you see some steps descending on your right.
 Descend these steps and follow the road round.
 You will eventually find yourself on Praza de San Martiño Pinario.
 The cathedral is a short walk to the south of here.